che11111/OBJ2webdisplay/README.md

 You need to name both the obj file and the mtl file of the model as `textured_output`

-Otherwise, you need to change the code in the Html.
+Otherwise, you need to change the code in the html.